nihadenes/EzNet/README.md

 # EzNet

-Primary infrastructure for your python applications.
+Primary network infrastructure for your python applications.

 No data loss/corruption, high bandwitdh transfer and easy use.